-Additional resources can be found at the Counseling and Disabilities office in the Health Center in the Fidel Student Center.
-Students can contact the Counseling and Disabilities Center at counseling@nmt.edu.
+Additional resources can be found at the Office for Counseling Services located in the Health Center in the Fidel Student Center.
+Students can contact the Office of Counseling Services at counseling@nmt.edu or 575-835-6619.
+The Office for Disabilities Services is located in Brown Hall, room 20 and students can also reach them at disability@nmt.edu or 575-835-6209.

 Students may also contact the International Advisor at 835-5060 or international@nmt.edu.

-Please, read the complete interim Sexual Misconduct & Title IX Offenses Policy for more information on this topic.
+Please, read the complete NMT Sexual Misconduct Policy for more information on this topic.